-The mention of school lunch conjures up all sorts of images.
 Whether it is a wonderful memory of a cafeteria staff person or a favorite meal enjoyed with friends, we all remember the time spent in the school cafeteria.
 The National School Lunch Program was established in 1946 to provide students access to nutritionally balanced meals.
 The U.S. Department of Agriculture, or USDA, continues to fund the program and to ensure that healthful lunches are affordable to all.

 Thanks to the USDA's Healthy, Hunger-Free Kids Act of 2010, school meals look a lot like MyPlate, the government's roadmap for nutritious eating.
 MyPlate creates a common language for school nutrition professionals and students and the accompanying visual helps school children connect to the food they see on their plates.
-Here's what you need to know about today's school lunch programs.

 Who Makes the Rules?

-A Bigger Focus On Fruits And Vegetables
+A Bigger Focus on Fruits and Vegetables

 Potentially the most powerful MyPlate message is advice to fill half your plate with fruits and vegetables at each meal.
 Schools serve fruit every day at breakfast as well as a fruit and a vegetable at lunch.
 School nutrition professionals understand that increasing the amount of fruits and vegetables on the menu doesn't always mean kids will eat more of them.
 Schools are becoming more strategic about serving produce in ways that will increase kids' interest and consumption.
 That means slicing fruit and vegetables into bite-sized pieces and serving them with dips, tossing fruit into yogurt parfaits, and mixing vegetables into side dishes such as brown rice, grain salads and roasted potatoes.

-Grains Are A Whole Lot Healthier
+Grains Are Getting a Whole Lot Healthier

 Protein Slims Down

-Milk Got A Makeover
+Milk Got a Makeover

 Getting Financial Assistance